 We are very fortunate in terms of the support we enjoy from our community of families who value the rich educational opportunities provided by our school for their sons and daughters.
-In return they contribute their skills and financial support as well as enthusiastic participation in school events as diverse as parent information evenings, student-parent-teacher conferences and hosting international students.
-Our community is represented by our highly skilled Governing Council, which meets monthly and monitors our school's progress against our strategic priorities and delivery on our budget goals
+In return they contribute their skills and financial support as well as enthusiastic participation in school events as diverse as Parent Information evenings, Parent-Teacher-Student Conferences and hosting international students.
+Our community is represented by our highly skilled Governing Council, which meets monthly and monitors our school's progress against our strategic priorities and delivery on our budget goals.

 At Naracoorte High School we are committed to continuous improvement.
-We welcome your feedback and invite you to explore school and discover what makes Naracoorte High School such a special place.
-You are invited to contact the school by email at dl.0786.info@schools.sa.edu.au if you have any questions regarding our School.
+We welcome your feedback and invite you to explore our school and discover what makes Naracoorte High School such a special place.
+You are invited to contact the school by email at dl.0786. info@schools.sa.edu.au if you have any questions regarding our School.